loafer-mka/version-stamper/README.md

 Along with the parameters listed above, the command line may contain commands for launching plugins.
-If a stamp created by a plugin specified on the command line is also created by a plugin configured in the configuration file, then whether that stamp is included in `.gitignore` or `.gitattributes` is determined by the configuration, not the command line.
+If a stamp created by a plugin specified on the command line is also created by a plugin configured in the configuration file, then stamp parameters are determined by the configuration, not the command line.

 The command to execute the plugin looks like: